mike-uffelman/password-generator/README.md

 - Form & Data Validation

   - The form validation (client side) includes the following:
-    - User must select at least one (1) character type
+    - User must select at least one (1) character type.
     - The password length must be greater than or equal to the number of character types selected, e.g. if a-z, A-Z, and special characters are checked, the password length must be greater than or equal to three (3).
     - Using regular expressions pattern matching, the user input may only contain special characters, and of which the HTML vulnerable characters (&lt; &gt; &amp; &quot; &apos; &bsol;) are converted to HTML entity codes to sanitize the inputs.
     - If the 'Only' user defined special characters field is selected, the input must have special characters, a logic function and HTML form input 'required' is enabled.